 Steps to Hand Washing Your Horse Blanket

-Use the same process as pressure washing, except using a hard brush, in circular motions, to soap up your blanket, and then use a hose to rinse it off.
+Use the same process as pressure washing, except use a hard brush in circular motions to soap up your blanket, and then rinse it off with a hose.
 End by hanging the wet blanket in a sunny spot to dry thoroughly.

 1. Choose a warm day when you expect a few sunny days.